atmars77/atmars77.github.io/index.md

 Submissions for Issue Seven are open now!
 Check out our submit page for more information.

-For updates, follow us on [Twitter](https://twitter.com/s2fjournal) or Bluesky @s2fjournal.bsky.social.
+For updates, follow us on Bluesky @s2fjournal.bsky.social.
 You can also reach us at s2fjournal(at)gmail(dot)com.

 Check out Issue Six below!